Microcredentials

 What are microcredentials?

 In the higher education sector, these short courses are often described as 'microdegrees' or 'nanodegrees' and comprise a series of modules.
-They are becoming more commonly available at postgraduate level in particular - as well as for those who don't yet hold an undergraduate qualification but are interested in achieving credit at that level.
+They are becoming more common at postgraduate level in particular - as well as for those who don't yet hold an undergraduate qualification but are interested in achieving credit at that level.

 There are a number of advantages to studying a short course or microcredential.
 They:

-- Are accessible - As many short courses are offered online, all you need is a laptop and working internet connection.
+• are accessible - as many short courses are offered online, all you need is a laptop and working internet connection.

-- Help to expand your networks - short courses give you the opportunity to connect with other professionals and expand your list of industry contacts.
+• help to expand your networks - short courses give you the opportunity to connect with other professionals and expand your list of industry contacts.

 What subjects are available?